becdetat/turtle2openscad/wiki/features/workspaces/spec.md

 - Consider adding analytics to track workspace usage
 - Keep legacy key cleanup code for at least one version cycle

-## To do
-- [ ] Run preview when changing scripts
-- [ ] The workspace sidebar should work like a modal with an overlay on the rest of the application so it's obvious - at the moment it isn't obvious that you need to collapse the workspace sidebar to work in the application.
-When selecting a script it should collapse the sidebar.
-- [ ] Default new script name should be "UntitledX" when creating a new script.